JPEN Author Guidelines

 - Current and valid email address for each author listed on the manuscript.

-- Cover letter with postal and email addresses, telephone, and fax numbers for the corresponding author.
+- Cover letter with postal and email addresses, telephone, and fax numbers for one corresponding author.

 - Title page with keywords and short title.

-- Structured abstract with the following headings: Background, Materials and Methods (for original communications), Results, and Conclusion
+- Structured abstract with the following headings: Background, Material and Methods, Results, and Conclusion (for certain manuscript types).

 - References in proper JPEN format and in numerical order, with each cited in the text.